Intro to Large Language Models

 Complete Text

-All1 Generative Language Models so far perform text completion
+Generative language models perform text completion

-They generate plausible2 text following a prompt.
+They generate plausible1 text following a prompt.

 The type of answer, will depend on the kind of prompt.